-4.7 Updating the Waiting List
+Updating the Waiting List

 The waiting list will be updated as needed to ensure that all applicant information is current.
 The update letter will state that failure to respond will result in the applicant being removed from the waiting list without further notice.
-The family's response must be in writing and may be delivered in person, by mail, or by fax.
-Responses should be postmarked or received by the GHA not later than the response date provided in the GHA's letter.
-If the family fails to respond within the time period provided, the family will be removed from the waiting list without further notice.
+The family's response must be in writing and may be delivered in the manner prescribed by the GHA.
+Responses should be received by the GHA not later than the response date provided in the GHA's letter.
+If the family fails to respond within the period provided, the family will be removed from the waiting list without further notice.
 If the notice is returned by the post office with no forwarding address, the applicant will be removed from the waiting list without further notice.
-If the notice is returned by the post office with a forwarding address, the notice will be resent to the address indicated.
+If the notice will be sent to the address indicated.
 The family will have to respond by the date indicated in the second letter.

 When a family is removed from the waiting list during the update process for failure to respond, no informal hearing will be offered.
-Such failures to act on the part of the applicant prevent the GHA from making an eligibility determination; therefore no informal hearing is required.
+Such failures to act on the part of the applicant prevent the GHA from making an eligibility determination; therefore, no informal hearing is required.
 If the family is removed from the waiting list for failure to respond, the Executive Director or designee Director may reinstate the family if s/he determines the lack of response was due to GHA error, or to circumstances beyond the family's control.

-Notices will be made available in accessible format upon the request of a person with a disability.
-An extension to reply to the update notification will be considered as a reasonable accommodation if requested by a person with a disability.
+Notices will be made available in an accessible format upon the request of a person with a disability.
+An extension to reply to the update notification will be considered as reasonable accommodation if requested by a person with a disability.

-4.8 Family Changes Prior to Unit Offer
+Family Changes Prior to Unit Offer